In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is victim blaming.

 Homophobia can feed into victim-blaming when the victim of an assault is homosexual.
 Similarly, racism can lead to increased victim-blaming.

 Other types of attribution errors can also come into play.
-If there’s a mix of personal and situational/environmental factors that might contribute to a situation, when something bad happens to someone else, we have a tendency to overestimate the role of personal factors/failings and underestimate the role of environmental factors.
+If there’s a mix of personal and situational/environmental factors that might contribute to a situation, when something bad happens to someone else, we tend to overestimate the role of personal factors/failings and underestimate the role of environmental factors.
 When something good happens to someone else, we tend to make the opposite attribution.
 That’s all flipped upside down when we evaluate good and bad things happening to ourselves.

 Blame may be expressed as questioning rather than an outright statement of fault.
 Asking questions about things like why a victim remained in a situation where they would be victimized again, as often happens with domestic abuse, essentially suggests that the victim likes to or chooses to be abused.
 A victim’s sexual history also gets trotted out sometimes as if somehow that makes them responsible for sexual assault.